 The Quality Parenting Initiative (QPI) aims to strengthen foster care by helping the system support, retain and encourage excellent resource parents, including both traditional foster parents and kinship caregivers.

-When parents can't care for their children, a resource parent or relative must be able to provide the loving, committed, and skilled care that their children need.
+When parents can't care for their children, a resource parent must be able to provide the loving, committed, and skilled care that children need.
 They must also work effectively with the system to achieve the best possible permanency option for those children.
-Becoming a resource parent or kinship caregiver is both rewarding and challenging.
+Becoming a resource parent is both rewarding and challenging.

-The Philadelphia QPI committee consists of a diverse group of members including resource and birth parents, child welfare practitioners, and child advocates.
-The group meets once a month at an accessible location in Philadelphia.
+The Philadelphia QPI committee consists of a diverse group of members including resource and birth parents, youth, child welfare practitioners, and child advocates.